 Or this one, for the more wallet conscious.

-I have a few chair options for you.
+I have a couple chair options for you.

 I adore mismatched blue and white china, but unless you are an avid picker, it can take a while to collect and mix and match well.
-This Chairish shop has a ton of sets already perfectly collected for you.
-The owner also sells from an Etsy shop.
+This Etsy shop has a ton of sets already perfectly collected for you.

 But if you want a mismatched china service for 12 and don’t want to spend hours and hours trolling the internet, Bunny Williams Campbell Service for Ballard is great.
 Again, 25% off through Nov.
 13.

 If it were me, I’d add a hefty dose of vintage “brown” into the mix with a gorgeous sideboard.
-This one is from Baker on Chairish, but I bet if you scope your local Craigslist or auctions, you’ll find something similar for half the price and no shipping.
+This one is from Baker, but I bet if you scope your local Craigslist or auctions, you’ll find something similar for half the price and no shipping.
 We’ll throw it into the mix, so you can see what it would look like with everything else.

 Now, time to vary up your tones of blue!
 Add cobalt.